neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/3-reactive/chapter.md

   1. Implement the `createTokenInfoStream$` method.
 This method should return an `Observable` that calls the `getTokenInfo` function similar to the above examples, i.e. whenever the current user account changes or a new block comes in.

 Remember, if you get stuck, you can click `Show Solution` to see the solution.
-If this is your first time working with `Observable`s, they may seem a bit mysterious, but over time you'll add common patterns for using them to your toolbelt.
+If this is your first time working with `Observable`s they may seem a bit mysterious, but over time you'll add common patterns for using them to your toolbelt.

 ## Test